shriyamverma/Visual-Selection-Sort/README.md

 # Visual-Selection-Sort
-Visualisation of Selection Sort Algorithm using graphics.h header file
+Visual Representation of Selection Sort Algorithm using graphics.h (works in codeblocks as well)